anton-ptashnik/wdio-rp-integration-demo/README.md

 - reporters: Report Portal
 - services: reportportal, chromedriver
 5. Prepare Report Portal reporter config file

 Config file format is demonstrated here: https://webdriver.io/docs/wdio-reportportal-reporter.html#configuration.
+The page demonstrates an example with combined Report portal and WDIO configuration, but we will separate it.
+Take a value of `conf` object and put it in a separate file in the project root, name it "ReportPortal.config.json"

 Change `URL`, `uuid`, `project` to actual values.
 Use values obtained during the previous section (project, uuid).
 Notice that `uuid` may change between service restarts, so if test results will not be coming to the service, make sure the specified `uuid` is still actual.